Best months to see northern lights!

 October – best month to see northern lights.
 Aurora hunting in Rovaniemi Lapland Finland.

-The challenge
+The challenge begins in

 November